SwarmStorm/awesome/README.md

 *   [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Stop renting your intelligence.
 Own it with AnythingLLM.
 Everything you need for a powerful local-first agent experience

-*   [C-Nedelcu/talk-to-chatgpt](https://github.com/C-Nedelcu/talk-to-chatgpt) - Talk to ChatGPT AI using your voice and listen to its answers through a voice

 ## Jupyter Notebook

 *   [Abdulbasit110/Blog-writer-multi-agent](https://github.com/Abdulbasit110/Blog-writer-multi-agent) - Blog Write multi agent AI is a custom multi-agent system designed to autonomously create high-quality, research-driven blogs.
 Using LangChain, Gemini 2.0-Flash-EXP, and Serper Web Search Tool, it automates planning, writing, and editing to deliver human-like blogs with up-to-date references.